lqtruong/blog/about.md

 Hi there,
 <p>
-I am a passionate Software Engineer living in HCM Vietnam.
+I am a passionate Software Architect living in HCM, Vietnam.
 Just connect and have fun on coding!